-For International Journal of Educational Methodology (IJEM), papers should attempt to present research, innovative theoretical and/or practical insights in relevant current literature and debate.
-Papers should include full title, a short title for use as a running head, author name(s), institution and email address of corresponding author.
-Submitted papers should only be in English.
-All submissions should be made via email@example.com as a file with extension doc or docx.
+Author Responsibilities: For International Journal of Educational Methodology (IJEM), papers should attempt to present research, innovations, theoretical and/or practical insights in relevant current literature and debates.
+Papers should include a full title, a short title for use as a running head, author name(s), affiliated institution name(s) and email address of the corresponding author.
+Submitted manuscripts should only be in English.
+All submissions should be sent to email@example.com as a Word file with extension doc or docx.

-A manuscript should be no more than 10000 words; this limit includes figures, references, and tables, with shorter ones being more advisable.
-However, this does not impose an absolute page limit on manuscripts; longer manuscripts of merit can be published in the journal.
+A manuscript should be no more than 10000 words; this limit includes figures, references, and tables.
+This does not impose an absolute page limit on manuscripts; longer manuscripts of merit can be published in the journal.
 Abstract should be less than 250 words.

 Authors should be aware that they are addressing an international audience.
-Articles should present original work, where appropriate should acknowledge any significant contribution by others, and should not have been accepted for publication elsewhere.
+Articles should present original work, and, where appropriate, should acknowledge any significant contribution by others.
+Manuscripts submitted to IJEM for review should not have been accepted for publication elsewhere.
 As an author, you are required to secure permission if you want to reproduce any figure, table, or extract from the text of another source.
 This applies to direct reproduction as well as "derivative reproduction" (where you have created a new figure or table which derives substantially from a copyrighted source).

 Page style: Articles should be typed in 12-point font on A4 page, paginated and double-spaced.
 Margins should be set as top & bottom: 2,5 cm and left & right 2,5 cm.
 The title should be followed by an abstract of 150-250 words and 3 to 5 keywords.
 Footnotes should be avoided and endnotes kept to a minimum.
 All pages should be numbered.
-References should follow American Psychological Association (APA) (Sixth Edition) style.
+Paper format including references should follow American Psychological Association (APA) (6th Edition) style.